-Traditional real estate investing is very demanding; 24/7 property management, third party vendors, corporations, mortgages, insurance policies, taxes, tenant turnover, leasing, evictions, rent collection, capital improvements, along with federal, state and local laws to abide by.
+Traditional real estate investing is very demanding; 24/7 property management, third-party vendors, corporations, mortgages, insurance policies, taxes, tenant turnover, leasing, evictions, rent collection, and capital improvements, along with federal, state, and local laws to abide by.

 Typically, new real estate investors will start with a small building.
 These properties are generally the most difficult to manage.
 They are not big enough to profitably hire a 24/7 management company and as soon as one tenant moves out; their cash flow decreases and frequently turns negative.
 The investor has essentially purchased a business that is open 24 hours a day.